Ex-wife of slain former NBA player pleads guilty

 MEMPHIS, Tenn.
-(AP) - The ex-wife of slain former NBA player Lorenzen Wright agreed to a deal Thursday in which she pleads guilty to facilitation of first-degree murder and receives a 30-year prison sentence.
+(AP) - The ex-wife of slain former NBA player Lorenzen Wright agreed to a deal Thursday in which she pleads guilty to facilitation to first-degree murder and receives a 30-year prison sentence.

 Sherra Wright entered the plea during a hearing in Shelby County Criminal Court.